nadavami/nadavami.github.io/_posts/2021-02-11-car-stereo-part-2/2021-02-11-car-stereo-part-2.md

 ---
 layout: post
 title: Hyundai iPod Cable Reverse Engineering
+description: The second part of a series on spoofing an iPod for car stereo shenanigans.
 date: 2021-02-11 16:19 -0500
 ---
 *This is the second part of a series on spoofing an iPod for car stereo shenanigans.
 You can [read part 1 here]({% post_url 2021-01-28-car-stereo-part-1 %}).*